spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.md

   </video>
 </figure>

-The Algolia app is now integrated to your store and starts exporting your product data automatically.
-Wait for a few minutes and go back to the Algolia website, to the **Overview -> Search -> Index** page.

-{% info_block infoBox "Info" %}
+{% info_block warningBox "Verification" %}

-The more products you have, the longer you have to wait until Algolia finishes the export.
-The average export speed is around **100 products per minute**.
+Verify that your index is populated with data from your store:
+1. Go back to the Algolia website.
+2. In the side pane, go to **Search&nbsp;<span aria-label="and then">></span> Index**.
+3. Make sure that the index is now populated with data from your store.

 {% endinfo_block %}

-The index is now populated with data from your store:

 ![algolia-index-data](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/algolia/integrate-algolia/algolia-index-data.png)

-For details on the created index data, see [Indexes](/docs/pbc/all/search/{{page.version}}/third-party-integrations/algolia.html#indexes).
+For details about the created index data, see [Indexes](/docs/pbc/all/search/{{page.version}}/third-party-integrations/algolia.html#indexes).

-## (Optional) Adjust Algolia configuration to your needs
+## Optional: Adjust Algolia configuration

-Default Algolia app configuration mimics default Spryker search configuration.
+The default Algolia app configuration mimics the default Spryker search configuration.
 However, you may want to adjust some of those settings to your needs.

-### Adjusting searchable attributes
+### Overview of searchable attributes

 ![algolia-searchable-attributes](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/third-party-integrations/configure-algolia/algolia-searchable-attributes.png)

-Algolia **Searchable attributes** configuration determines which attributes will be used for to find results while searching with a search query.
+Algolia's **Searchable attributes** configuration determines which attributes are used to find results while searching with a search query.

-Default fields for searchable attributes are:
+Default fields for searchable attributes are the following:
 - `sku`
 - `name`
 - `description`
 - `keywords`

+### Adjust the searchable attributes list

+1. In the side pane, go to **Search&nbsp;<span aria-label="and then">></span> Index**.
+2. Open the Algolia indices list and find all primary indices.
+3. On the **Configuration** tab, select **Searchable attributes**.
+4. To adjust the **Searchable attributes** list, add and remove needed searchable attributes.
+5. Click **Review and save settings**.
+This opens the **Review and save settings** window.
-To edit searchable attributes list open Algolia indices list, find all primary indices and open **Searchable attributes** section on index settings page.
-Edit searchable attributes list and click **Review and save settings**.
-Check **Copy these settings to other indices and/or replicas** checkbox in the modal window that opened and click **Save settings**.
+6. Enable **Copy these settings to other indices and/or replicas** and click **Save settings**.

-### Adjusting facets list
+### Overview of facets list

 ![algolia-facets](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/third-party-integrations/configure-algolia/algolia-facets.png)

-Algolia **Facets** configuration determines which attributes will be used for search faceting.
+Algolia **Facets** configuration determines which attributes are used for search faceting.

-Default attributes for faceting are:
+Default attributes for faceting are as follows:
 - `attributes.brand`
 - `attributes.color`
 - `category`